 wa_versflags Needs to be initialized with WLM_VERSION.

+The flags values available, defined in the header

+file <sys/wlm.h>, are the following:

+WLM_ASSIGN_SUPER, WLM_ASSIGN_SUB,

+WLM_UNASSIGN_BOTH,

+WLM_UNASSIGN_SUB, and

+WLM_UNASSIGN_BOTH.

-The flags values available, defined in the header file <sys/wlm.h>, are the following: WLM_ASSIGN_SUPER, WLM_ASSIGN_SUB, wa_pids WLM_ASSIGN_BOTH, WLM_UNASSIGN_SUPER, WLM_UNASSIGN_SUB and WLM_UNASSIGN_BOTH.
-The address of the array containing the process identifiers (pid's) of processes to be manually assigned.
-When this list is empty, a NULL pointer can be passed together with a count of zero (0). wa_pid_count The number of elements (pids) in the above array.Could be zero (0) if using only pgid's to identify the processes. wa_pgids The address of the array containing the process group identifiers (pid's) of processes to be manually assigned.
-When this list is empty, a NULL pointer can be passed together with a wa ngid gauni count of zero (0).
-The number of elements (pgids) in the above wa_pgru_cour array.Could be zero (0) if using only pid's to identify the processes.
-If both pid's and pgid's counts are zero, no process will be assigned, but the operation will be considered successful. wa_classname The full name of the superclass, supername, or the subclass, supername.subname , of the class you want to manually assign processes to.
+wa_pids The address of the array containing the process

+identifiers (pid's) of processes to be manually assigned.
+When this list is empty, a NULL pointer can be passed together with a count of zero (0). wa_pid_count The number of elements (pids) in the above array.
+Could be zero (0) if using only pgid's to identify the processes. wa_pgids The address of the array containing the process group identifiers (pid's) of processes to be manually assigned.
+When this list is empty, a NULL pointer can be passed together with a count of zero (0). wa_pgid_count The number of elements (pgids) in the above array.
+Could be zero (0) if using only pid's to identify the processes.
+If both pid's and pgid's counts are zero, no process will be assigned, but the operation will be considered successful. wa_classname The full name of the superclass, supername , or the subclass, supername.subname , of the class you want to manually assign processes to.
 The class name field is ignored when canceling an existing manual assignment.

 Return Values: Upon successful completion, a value of zero (0) is returned.
-If the wlm_assign subroutine is unsuccessful, a non-zero (0) value is returned.
+If the wlm_assign routine is unsuccessful, a non-zero (0) value is returned.
 A partial success return code will be returned if some of the target processes are not found (to account for process terminations).
 If none of the processes in the lists can be found, this will be considered an error.

-Error Codes: For a list of the possible error codes returned by the WLM API functions, see the description of the header file, sys/wlm.h, in Appendix A.1 on page 217.
+Error Codes: For a list of the possible error codes returned by the WLM API functions, see Section A.2, "WLM API functions error codes" on page 268.